burnsk15/landing_page/README.md

 # Random information section
 I used a div element to be place holders for images.
 This section has a lot of div's within div.
 To get the text under the image out both into a div and then apply display:flex, and then flex-direction:column.

+# Quote section
+I had to add a link the the google fonts to be able to make the Roboto font be thinner than 300.

+# Action section